eldair/csv/README.md

 -   Easy to use API
 -   Read and Write to CSV documents in a memory efficient and scalable way
 -   Support PHP stream filtering capabilities
--   Transform CSV documents into popular format (JSON, XML or HTML)
 -   Fully documented
 -   Fully unit tested
 -   Framework-agnostic

-## Documentation

-Full documentation can be found at [csv.thephpleague.com](https://csv.thephpleague.com).

 ## System Requirements